 - SGA announced the launch of its “Workplace Re-Entry Design” practice, that reimagines and reconfigures workspaces to respond to the COVID-19 pandemic’s impact.
 Read more here.

-- The latest VHB Viewpoints covers #COVID19 Trends and Observations.
-The Viewpoints looks at the impact on transportation, real estate, institutions, and energy.
+- VHB Viewpoints covers #COVID19 Trends and Observations, looking at the impact on transportation, real estate, institutions, and energy.
 Read more here.

 - Bowditch & Dewey LLP is supporting clients during COVID-19 by offering crisis management and legal solutions across a multitude of industries and disciplines.
 Read more here.